-The School of Nursing at Shenandoah University will be a recognized leader in providing dynamic and innovative programs that span the continuum of learning.
-The scholarly contributions made by faculty and students will distinguish the University as unique and strengthen the profession of nursing.
+The Eleanor Wade Custer School of Nursing at Shenandoah University will be a recognized leader in educational and professional development with dynamic diverse programs that span the continuum of learning.
+The humanitarian contributions embedded in the community by faculty and students will distinguish the School of Nursing as unique and strengthen the profession of nursing.

-The mission of the School of Nursing is to educate life-long learners who provide evidence-based, compassionate holistic care and promote wellness to diverse populations inspired by global health ideals.
+The mission of the School of Nursing is to empower lifelong learners who provide evidence-based, compassionate care to promote wellness for all.

 The History of Nursing at Shenandoah